 What is a gap year?

-Whether you are not quite ready to commit to your career or graduate school, or simply seek to try something new and gain new skills, there are a variety of short-term options, “gap years” available for you to consider.
+Whether you are not quite ready to commit to your career or graduate school, or simply seek to try something new and gain new skills, there are a variety of "gap year", short-term options, available for you to consider.
 A gap year is typically a short-term job, internship, volunteer or other learning opportunity.
 It could be in another country or in the United States and it could be paid, offer a stipend or require you to pay an application fee.
-Despite the name, gap years can be shorter or longer than a year in duration.
+Despite the name, a gap year can be shorter or longer than a year in duration.
 Many Terps explore gap year opportunities after graduation.

 Why would someone decide to choose a gap year?

-Graduating Terps choose gap years for a variety of reasons.
+Graduating Terps choose to do a gap year for a variety of reasons.
 Some are still not quite sure what they want to do and use the gap year to test out a new opportunity.
-Others use the experience to build their resumes in preparation for graduate school or a full-time, permanent job.
-Finally, others see a gap year as a chance to give back and support a community- either local or international- through service.
+Others use the gap year experience to build their resumes in preparation for graduate school or a full-time, permanent job.
+Finally, others see a gap year as a chance to give back and support a community, either locally or internationally, through service.